Welcome to the land of Forndeilum.

 If you are Dwarven, then you live within the great Dwarven kingdom of Salsteinn Hold.
 It is not as magnificent as the ancient domain of dwarvenkind, but it is nonetheless rich.
 Your clan was once far more prosperous.
 The dwarven king is dying, he has no living heir, but must pick one or risk a clan war.
 As your chief has royal ambitions, but does not stand out among the other chieftains, he needs something done.
 That is where you come in.
 You are to make sure that your chief stands out among the others, raise your clan to its former glory and at the same time make sure that the much-hated elves do not interfere in all this.
 How you go about it is undetermined, but go about it you must.
 To make matters worse, several other chieftains have similar ambitions.

-If you should happen to be of mixed (human-elf) ancestry, then you are sore out of luck.
+If you should happen to be a half-breed, then you are sore out of luck.
 Neither of your parent peoples trust you.
 Yet you are perfectly positioned to understand them both.
 The common folk of the border lands, being your immediate ancestors, don't hate you the way the nobles do, but they don't have the power to protect you.

 You must choose which people you believe in or find yourself isolated.
 The common folk of the border don't want war, but the nobles want it, though they dare not yet declare it.